ku-sldg/plih/_simple/2-Testing-AE.md

      return term
 ```

 This new function takes a size counter and produces a generator.
-If
-the size counter is zero, then the generator will only produce a
-number and will not recurse.
-If the size counter is not zero, then
-the generator will produce an arbitrary (TODO: term?) while decrementing the size counter.  `genPlus` and `genMinus` must be similarly extended to include the size counter:
+If the size counter is zero, then the generator will produce a number and will not recurse.
+If the size counter is not zero, the generator will produce an arbitrary term while decrementing the size counter.  `genPlus` and `genMinus` must be similarly extended to include the size counter:

 ```haskell
 genPlus n =